medialab/hyphe/doc/api.md

   + _`tags`_ (optional, default: `{}`)
   + _`corpus`_ (optional, default: `"--hyphe--"`)

  Creates for a `corpus` a WebEntity defined for the LRU prefix given as a `url` and optionnally for the corresponding http/https and www/no-www variations if `lruVariations` is true.
-Optionally set the newly created WebEntity's `name` `status` ("in"/"out"/"undecided"/"discovered") and list of `startpages`.
+Optionally set the newly created WebEntity's `name` `status` ("in"/"out"/"undecided"/"discovered") list of `startpages` and `tags`.
 Returns the newly created WebEntity.

 - __`declare_webentity_by_lru`:__